21.01.2021 by Charles Burns

 The English silhouettistte April Fielding (her description, not mine) is a shadowy character.
 Until this month, I didn’t even know her name!
 I only recognised a series of very fine postcard silhouettes, made in the 1900s, embedded in graphite and initialled “AF”.

 As a fan of April Fielding I run some of my virtual studio days in tribute to this artist.
-The next will be on 1st April 2021.
+The last was on 1st April 2021.

 I found my first April Fielding silhouette about six years ago, but had no idea who made it.
 All I could see was a well-made silhouette or a middle-aged man, cut in two parts (something I’ve never attempted) with details added to the head inpencil.
 I was immediately struck by the quality of the tie and the three-quarter presentation of the shoulders.